How To Make Herb Infused Oil for Various Uses and Recipes

 Best Oils

 We love infusing oils for skincare and first-aid use.
-Once you get into the kitchen, the sky is truly the limit!
-Almost any herb you love adding to your food can be infused into the oil.
+But the sky is truly the limit once you get into the kitchen!
+Almost any herb you love adding to your food can be infused into oil.

 • Basil